eik-list/SPNTransitionProbability/README.md

   distributions, `sudo apt install cmake` should install it.

 - Unfortunately, I am a fan of tests.
 So the `gtest` extension for `cmake` is required to build with it.
-On current Linux distributions, `sudo apt-get install libgtest-dev` should install `gtest`.
+On current Linux distributions, `sudo apt install libgtest-dev` should install `gtest`.
 Moreover, it needs pthreads in any form on the system.